These 10 great bench press benefits are why the bench is one of the most popular exercises in the gym.

 Decline bench presses

-The decline bench press emphasizes your lower pecs, properly called the sternal head of pectoralis major.
+The decline bench press emphasizes your lower pecs, correctly called the sternal head of pectoralis major.

 While most gyms have a dedicated decline bench press, if yours doesn’t, you can do decline bench presses by placing a couple of weight plates under the lowermost feet of a regular bench.

-This variation is useful if you want to build triceps strength or size.
+This variation is valuable if you want to build triceps strength or size.

-You won’t feel this variation much in your chest and may not be able to lift as much weight, but this is still a very functional exercise.
+You won’t feel this variation much in your chest, and you may not lift as much weight, but it is still a very functional exercise.

 Programming